 You will be given general anesthesia (asleep, pain-free) or spinal anesthesia (sedated, awake, pain-free).
 The procedure takes about 2 to 4 hours.

 Your surgeon will make a surgical cut in your lower belly.
-The cut will go from below the belly button to just above the penis.
+The cut will go from below the belly button to just above the pubic bone.
 The prostate gland is removed through this cut.

 The surgeon removes only the inner part of the prostate gland.
 The outer part is left behind.
 The process is similar to scooping out the inside of an orange and leaving the peel intact.
 After removing part of your prostate, the surgeon will close the outer shell of the prostate with stitches.
 A drain may be left in your belly to help remove extra fluids after surgery.